Create an index in Azure AI Search

 Searchable vector content can be images or text (in any language) that exists as a mathematical representation.
 You can use narrow data types or vector compression to make vector fields smaller.

-Field attribute assignments determine both search behaviors and the physical representation of your index on the search service.
-Determining how fields should be specified is an iterative process for many customers.
+Attributes set on fields, such as retrievable or filterable, determine both search behaviors and the physical representation of your index on the search service.
+Determining how fields should be attributed is an iterative process for many developers.
 To speed up iterations, start with sample data so that you can drop and rebuild easily.

 5. Identify which source fields can be used as filters.
 Numeric content and short text fields, particularly those with repeating values, are good choices.
 When working with filters, remember: